 That’s it.
 Happy Travels!
 Let me know how it goes!

-These tips have also been published on Triptippedia. https://www.triptipedia.com/tip/3l2Pjkj/for-the-mainland-china-first-timers
+These tips have also been adapted from our blog post on Triptippedia. https://www.triptipedia.com/tip/3l2Pjkj/for-the-mainland-china-first-timers